Cobase/cobase/README.md

 #Admin users

-When you register yourself a user, it's role is as ROLE_USER.
+When you register yourself a user, its role is as ROLE_USER.
 In order to create administrators, you need to promote a user with the console:

 	$ php app/console fos:user:promote [username]